Queen bee (sociology)

 A queen bee is a woman who dominates or leads a group, is in a favoured position or behaves as such.
 The term has been applied in several social settings, including business and education.
-It has also become a stock character or the basis of fictional characters in novels, film, television and other media.
+It has also become a stock character or the basis of fictional characters in novels, film, television and other media, particularly in the North American context.

 Businesses

-In a business environment, queen bee may refer to women who are emotionally immature and view other women as competition, but not necessarily all other women.
-They often will refuse to help other women advance within a company by, for example, preferring to mentor a male over a female employee.
-Some may actively take steps to hinder another woman's advancement as they are seen as direct competitors.
+In a business environment, "queen bee" may refer to a woman in upper management who advanced in the ranks without any help of any type of affirmative action programs.
+They often see other, usually younger, women as competitors and will refuse to help them advance within a company, preferring to mentor a male over a female employee.
+Some such "queen bees" may actively take steps to hinder another woman's advancement as they are seen as direct competitors.
 Such tactics are sometimes referred to as heterophily (in the sense of positive preference and favoritism for opposite-sex colleagues) or the queen bee syndrome.

 The term loophole woman, coined by Caroline Bird in her book Born Female: The High Cost of Keeping Women Down (1968), has a similar meaning.
 Marie Mullaney defines the loophole woman as one who, "successful in a male-dominated field such as law, business administration, or medicine, is opposed to other women's attaining similar levels of professional success.
 Such professional success, if attained by women on a large scale, would detract from, if not substantially reduce, her own status and importance."

 Schools

-A queen bee in a school setting is sometimes referred to as a school diva or school princess.
+A queen bee in a school setting is sometimes referred to as a school diva or school (or class) princess.
 They are often stereotyped in the media as being beautiful, charismatic, manipulative, popular, and wealthy, often holding positions of high social status, such as being head cheerleader (or being the captain of some other, usually an all-girl, sports team), the Homecoming or Prom Queen (or both).
 The phenomenon of queen bees is common in finishing schools.

 Queen bees may wield substantial influence, popularity, and power over their cliques and are considered role models by clique members and outsiders.
 Her actions are closely followed and imitated.
 Sussana Stern identifies the following qualities as characteristic of queen bees: